25 Jun 2024

 Any strategic opportunities should also be considered for businesses considering a conversion to full IFRS for external reporting purposes.
 For example, companies or groups who may be anticipating listing their business publicly or engaging in other M&A activity in the medium to long term.
 Often in this instance, compliance with IFRS reporting convention (and metrics) is a pre-requisite.

-Our specialists in commercial finance and technical accounting are here to help your business to start planning today for these changes, and are already giving expert guidance to a number of affected clients.
+Our specialists in commercial finance and technical accounting are here to help your business to start planning today for these changes.
 To find out more, please get in touch via our enquiry form.